2015 TENNESSEE AP BROADCASTERS

 EDITORIALS: Three examples of unsigned opinion reflecting the institutional position of the newspaper and prepared substantially by the same writer.

 MALCOLM LAW AWARD FOR INVESTIGATIVE REPORTING: A story, or collection of not more than six stories on the same subject, prepared by an individual or a team and based primarily on original reporting.
 Stories may appear on a single day, in a consecutive series or in occasional reports reflecting continued investigation and new findings.
 Important factors will be the quality of the reporting and the importance of the findings to the public.
+There will be ONLY ONE winner selected for each division.

 WEBSITE: Entries may be accompanied by brief statements of 100 words or less, directing the judges to a site’s key attributes and explaining how the site meets the criteria.
 Web managers should provide passwords for protected sites, so the judges will have free access.
 The judging will recognize general excellence, and should successfully fulfill the editorial mission, effectively serve its audience, maximize unique abilities of the Web and represent the highest journalistic standards.
 Key attributes include excellence of content, multimedia components, pleasing design, and ease of navigation and community tools.